Azure/AzureDataLake/docs/Hands_on_Labs/ADL_SDK_HOL.md

 In this exercise you will retrieve a list of all the jobs that have run on your ADLA account.
 You will then submit a new job and check the job status programmatically.

 1. List all jobs that have run on your ADLA account.
-Use the method **_dataLakeAnalyticsJobClient.Jobs.List**.
+Use the method **adlaJobClient.Jobs.List**.
       > Note: You can use the code example presented in the **Guidance** section.
 2. Submit a new job to your ADLA account.
-Use the method **_dataLakeAnalyticsJobClient.Jobs.Create**.
+Use the method **adlaJobClient.Jobs.Create**.
       * Save the following script in a new file.

-                EXTRACT UserId int, Start DateTime, Region string, Query string, Duration int, Urls string, ClickedUrls string FROM
+                @searchlog = EXTRACT UserId int, Start DateTime, Region string, Query string, Duration int, Urls string, ClickedUrls string FROM
                 @"/Samples/Data/SearchLog.tsv" USING Extractors.Tsv(); OUTPUT
                 @searchlog TO @"/Samples/Output/UserName/SearchLog_TestOutput.tsv" USING